 It's a homemade cake, true to its nature.
 The one where you'd want to make when somebody comes to visit.

-I modified by classic orange olive oil cake to make it healthier by using more nutritious ingredients.
+I modified my classic orange olive oil cake to make it healthier by using more nutritious ingredients.

 Ingredients Talk & Substitutions

 SUBSTITUTIONS: You can use regular olive oil.
-Or any other oil that you prefer at the end, if you don't care for the olive oil flavour in this cake.
+Or any other oil that you prefer at the end if you don't care for the olive oil flavor in this cake.